FAQs

 Infrared heat enhances flexibility, aids in detoxification, increases blood circulation and promotes accelerated muscle recovery.
 As the body absorbs infrared heat, water molecules within vibrate, allowing them to expel impurities and create a deep, detoxifying cleanse on the cellular level.
 Additionally, the gentle warmth of infrared soothes joint pain, alleviates muscle aches and induces relaxation, fostering a deeper sense of wellness and well-being.

-What should I wear to infrared yoga classes?
+What should I wear to hot Pilates classes?

 Prepare to sweat so lightweight, breathable clothing such as moisture-wicking tops and bottoms made from materials like nylon or natural fibers work best.
 Opt for form-fitting attire that allows for easy movement and wicks away sweat.
 Avoid heavy fabrics and opt for minimal, comfortable clothing.

-Is there an age limit for children to practice infrared yoga?
+Is there an age limit for children to practice hot Pilates?

-There isn't a strict age limit for children to practice infrared yoga, as it largely depends on the child's individual capabilities, maturity level and personal interest.
-However, it's generally recommended for children to be at least 8 to 10 years before starting a regular yoga practice.
+There isn't a strict age limit for children to practice hot Pilates, as it largely depends on the child's individual capabilities, maturity level and personal interest.
+However, it's generally recommended for children to be at least 12 to 13 years before starting a regular Pilates practice.
 At this age, they tend to have better coordination and understanding of instructions, which are important for safely participating in yoga classes.
 Younger children can still engage in simple yoga poses and activities with parental supervision and under the guidance of a qualified instructor.